 What it's saying is this is the age of salvation.
 The framework around this ministry, I'm going to bring good news to the poor, release the captives, sight to the blind, liberate the oppressed, and it's all going to happen within the soteriological framework of the era of salvation.
 In other words, what He's saying is salvation has come, the age of salvation you've long awaited has arrived.
 This is the year when the Lord shows His favor by providing you the Messiah, the Savior, the sacrifice for sin.
 It's favorable because it means that it's going to cause good news to come to the poor, release to the captives, sight to the blind, liberation to the oppressed.
 This is the favorable year.

 It has overtones of another great event in Israel's history called the Jubilee Year.
-Back in Leviticus 25 the Jews were instructed that every 50 years there was a Jubilee Year.
+Back in Leviticus 25 the Jews were instructed that every fifty years there was a Jubilee Year.
 The fiftieth year was a Jubilee year.
 You remember what happened?
 You can read Leviticus 25.
-All slaves were freed...all debts were cancelled.
+All slaves were freed, all debts were cancelled.
 All property returned to its original owner.

 The prophecy of God through Isaiah is no more in the future.
 It is now.
 The Messiah is here.
 Salvation has come.
 The messianic age has begun.
 He was saying, "I am the Messiah."

 Now you say, "That's a very short sermon," verse 21.
-I don't think it was that short because verse 21 says in the Greek, "And He began to say to them today this Scripture has been fulfilled in your hearing."
-And the structure of that, "And He began," indicates this was just a summary of much more detailed explanation.
-But the sum of it was "today," this is no longer future, it is present.
+I don't think it was that short because verse 21 says in the Greek, "And He began to say to them today this scripture has been fulfilled in your hearing."
+And the structure of that, "And He began," indicates this was just a summary of a much more detailed explanation.
+But the sum of it was "today.”
+This is no longer future, it is present.
 They had had a lot of sermons about the Messiah now they had one from Him.
-They had a lot of sermons about the age to come, now they were in it.
-Dramatic...dramatic.
+They had a lot of sermons about the age to come.
+Now they were in it.
+Dramatic, dramatic.
 Before it's over, verse 29, they try to throw Him off a cliff.
 Amazing, but we'll have to wait to see that.